by Calculated Risk on 12/29/2016 08:34:00 AM

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims decreased to 259,250.
-This is the lowest level since 1973.
+The four-week average of weekly unemployment claims decreased to 263,000.

-This was below the consensus forecast of 265,000, and the low level of the 4-week average suggests few layoffs.
+This was above the consensus forecast.
+The low level of claims suggests relatively few layoffs.